simonekranawetter/agile_with_scrum_final/README.md

 + What does the role of a product owner entail?
 + What is a sprint?

-You can find the answers to part 1 [here](https://github.com/simonekranawetter/agile_with_scrum_final/files/8754386/part1.md)
+You can download the markdown file with the answers to part 1 [here](https://github.com/simonekranawetter/agile_with_scrum_final/files/8754386/part1.md)

 ## Part 2